Marshall Super Lead: Variants

-Like the 1987, the Super Lead was released in 1966 alongside bass and PA system versions.
+The Super Lead was released in 1966 alongside bass and PA system versions.

 Super Bass

 The JMP 1992 Super Bass 100 shared a virtually identical circuit to the Super Lead, with its most significant difference being the lack of the Super Lead's 500pF bright cap, which resulted in a mellower tone and more headroom.
 The Super Bass also had minor component value differences and an altered signal cap value that allowed more low-end content to pass through.
 It was discontinued in 1981.

 Super PA

 The JMP 1968 Super PA 100 featured four channels and eight inputs.
 It was initially the only 100-watt model of Marshall's that Rose-Morris was willing to advertise upon its release.
 Marshall discontinued it in 1975.

 Features

-The Super Lead, like earlier Marshall amp models, came in black tolex, with gold piping and a gold-colored Plexiglas control panel.
+The Super Lead, like earlier Marshall amp models, came in black tolex, with gold piping and initially a gold-colored Plexiglas control panel.
 The controls consisted of four input jacks that fed two parallel preamps, with a shared three-band equalizer section and presence knob.
 Unlike later amplifiers, the Super Lead had no master volume or ability to switch channels and is generally thought to sound best at the highest volume.
-It had three ECC83 tubes in the preamp stage and delivered 100 watts of power via a quartet of EL34 tubes in the power section.
+It had three ECC83 (12AX7) tubes in the preamp stage and delivered 100 watts of power via a quartet of EL34 tubes in the power section.
 A model with tremolo, the 1959T, was available until 1972, but was not popular, although Pete Townshend was a notable fan who preferred them.

 The first channel had a brighter tone, and the second channel a flatter response, with the four inputs divided between high and low gain, with the low gain inputs attenuated by 6 dB.
-The channels were frequently linked with an instrument cable, a technique (referred to as "jumping" the channels) that was used to feed the same instrument through both channels simultaneously for increased gain while giving users the ability to dial in a thicker tone by balancing the volumes of each channel.
+The channels were frequently "jumped", or linked with an instrument cable to feed a guitar through both channels simultaneously for increased gain while giving users the ability to dial in a thicker tone by balancing the volumes of each channel.